Nigeria’s Rensource raises $20M to power African markets by solar – TechCrunch

 Nigerian businesses (and citizens) adjust for these power deficiencies by spending on diesel fuel and generators.

 The IMF’s 2019 Nigeria report quoted economic losses of $29 billion in Nigeria due to unreliable electricity supply.
-On global Doing Business rankings, Nigeria ranked 169 out of 190 countries in the category of “Getting Electricity”.
+On global Doing Business rankings, Nigeria ranked 169 out of 190 countries in the category of “Getting Electricity.”

 This difficulty and cost weighs particularly heavy on Nigeria (and the continent’s) SMEs, which often operate in Africa’s informal economy — projected to be one of the largest off-the grid commercial spaces in the world.

-Rensource’s micro-utility model deploys power clusters — made up of solar-panels, batteries, and a power management system — adjacent to markets and commercial hubs.
+Rensource’s micro-utility model deploys power clusters — made up of solar-panels, batteries and a power management system — adjacent to markets and commercial hubs.
 The energy application isn’t totally clean, as the startup still uses its own diesel backup system.

-Rensourse has used this model to become an off-grid energy provider in six states in Nigeria, and powers the Sabon Gari market — one of the the country’s largest, located in northern Kaduna state.
+Rensourse has used this model to become an off-grid energy provider in six states in Nigeria, and powers the Sabon Gari market — one of the country’s largest, located in northern Kano State.

 The company plans to expand to 100 markets within Nigeria and to additional African countries within 24 months, according to Adesina.

-Rensource generates revenue from charging merchants daily, weekly, or monthly fees.
+Rensource generates revenue from charging merchants daily, weekly or monthly fees.
 “In 2017, we did a few hundred thousand dollars in revenue.
-Last year we did about $7 million in revenue, and this year we’ll do better than that,” CEO Ademola Adesina said.
+Last year we did about $7 million in revenue, and this year we’ll do better than that,” Adesina said.

 The company doesn’t release official financials, but generated a small profit last year, according to Adesina.
 He named deploying more of its micro-utilities to new markets and diversifying services as the path to long-term profitability.

-The company differentiates itself from many home-kit solar energy startups in Africa, such as M-Kopa, by becoming a renewable energy utility at scale.
+Rensource differentiates itself from many home-kit solar energy startups in Africa, such as M-Kopa, by becoming a renewable energy utility at scale.

-Rensource’s CEO sees the model as a classic leapfrog tech business, effectively bypassing Nigeria’s existing electricity grid and providing a less capital intensive alternative to large (and often complicated) energy infrastructure projects.
+The startup’s CEO sees the model as a classic leapfrog tech business, effectively bypassing Nigeria’s deficient electricity grid and providing a less capital intensive alternative to large (and often complicated) energy infrastructure projects.

-The company is also following a trend by some Nigeria based startups, such as trucking-logistics company Kobo360 and motorcycle ride-hail company Gokada, to shape a suite of additional services around the needs of core clients.
+Rensource is also following a trend by some Nigeria-based startups, such as trucking-logistics company Kobo360 and motorcycle ride-hail company Gokada, to shape a suite of additional services around the needs of core clients.

 In Rensource’s case, those clients are SMEs and traders in the informal economy.
 “This informality of theirs is what we see as an opportunity in building this new business line and bringing these [merchants] into the online world,” said Adesina.